CHAPTER Rev 2400

 within a management fee charged to the affiliate;

 b.
-The enterprise issuing the individual's
+The business enterprise issuing the

-expenditures; and
+payroll expenditures; and

 c.
-All affiliated enterprises maintain detailed
+All affiliates maintain detailed records to

-employee and how such compensation was recorded and deducted by the various affiliates.
+how such compensation was recorded and deducted by the various affiliates.

 (g)